 In 2009 I moved to a boutique inner city law firm in Christchurch and became a partner, supervising the civil litigation, employment and privacy law team.

-In July 2018, I was invited to join Walker Street Chambers as a barrister sole where I now practice specialising in civil litigation; employment law; and privacy law.
+In July 2018, I was invited to join Walker Street Chambers as a barrister sole where I now practice in a wide range of civil and employment disputes.
+I am also assisting in some criminal litigation.

 I have a wide range of experience across many areas of law and I have appeared in the District Court, the High Court, the Court of Appeal, the Employment Relations Authority, the Employment Court, the Family Court, the Environment Court, and the Human Rights Review Tribunal.